Jegge/OldMoofKit/README.md

 ## Features

 - [x] Establish a bluetooth connection to a VanMoof Bike using async/await
-- [x] Easily change the configuration of the bike such as power level, light mode and many more
+- [x] Lock or unlock your bike
+- [x] Change the bike settings: light, motor assistance, ...
-- [x] Combine support to react to changes of certain functions
+- [x] Combine support to react to value changes

 ## Supported bikes